MCQ on Rickettsiae and zoonotic diseases- gram negative bacteria

 b) Predominant in the eastern and southeastern regions of the United States

-c) Fever and Skin rashes develop within 6 hours of the ticks' bite
+c) Fever and Skin rashes develop within 6 hours after a tick bite

 d) Ticks are the primary vectors

-5) All of the statements given below are correct about the Ehrlichiosis infections in humans, EXCEPT?
+5) All of the statements given below are correct about the Ehrlichiosis infection in humans, EXCEPT?

 a) Ehrlichia chaffeensis is the causative organism

-b) Ticks are the vectors that transmit Ehrlichiosis infection in humans
+b) Fleas are the vectors that transmit Ehrlichiosis infection in humans

 c) The infection represents an Intracellular inclusion called morulae